testdrivenio/cache-django-view/ReadMe.md

 ### Low-level cache API

 For cases where the previous options don't give enough granularity, we can use the low-level API.
-We can use the mothods of `django.core.cache` and its different methods to control our caches in detail.
+We can use the methods of `django.core.cache` and its different methods to control our caches in detail.
 Examples of cache methods:

 - cache.get
 - cache.set